daveWid/Owl/README.md

 ### File Finder

 We need a way to find the template files to load and then eventually render.
-You will need to specify a class that implement `\Owl\Finder` to do that.
+You will need to specify a class that implements `\Owl\Finder` to do that.
 Provided are a direct file system class and if you are using the Kohana framework, a finder that uses the cascading file system (Badass!).